 That way, you can make up your own batch of the best homemade hot chocolate mix.

 Or opt to eat your hot chocolate instead by baking up a pan or two of hot chocolate cookies (yes, they’re topped with marshmallows).
-Keep the oven going by making hot chocolate muffins and hot chocolate brownies.
+Keep the oven going by making hot chocolate muffins and cookies.

-Here are seven of our favorite homemade hot chocolate recipes.
+Here are six of our favorite homemade hot chocolate recipes.

 Nix the packets in favor of making your own homemade hot chocolate mix with this recipe from Kitchen Meets Girl.
 You can double or triple this version so that you have plenty to last the whole winter long.
 Or make extras to give away as gifts.